MBBS(UK), MD (HK), FRCS(England), FHKCOS, FHKAM(ORTH)

 Clinical Professor and Honorary Consultant Orthopaedic Surgeon

 Kenneth M.C.
-Cheung is the Jessie Ho Professor in Spine Surgery and the Head of the Department of Orthopedics and Traumatology, The University of Hong Kong.
+Cheung is the Jessie Ho Professor in Spine Surgery of the Department of Orthopedics and Traumatology, The University of Hong Kong.
 In 1987, he obtained his undergraduate medical degree at the Medical College of St Bartholomew’s Hospital, The University of London, UK.
 He became a fellow of the Royal College of Surgeons of England in 1991, and a Fellow of the Hong Kong Academy of Medicine in 1995.
 After returning to Hong Kong from the UK in 1992, he pursued both a clinical career in Spinal Surgery, as well as a research career culminating in the award of an MD from The University of Hong Kong in 2007.

 His research interests are in the genetics of intervertebral disc degeneration and scoliosis, stem cell regeneration of the disc, and the development of novel surgical technologies for the treatment of spinal deformities.
 He has been invited as visiting professor and speaker on multiple occasions to international meetings.
 He has published 11 book chapters and 195 publications in top scientific and spine journals, including Lancet, American Journal of Human Genetics, Arthritis and Rheumatism, Biomaterials, Journal of Bone and Joint Surgery and Spine.